Back to Blog

 Factors Influencing Changes in Risk Tolerance

 2. Macroeconomic Conditions: Improvements in the broader economy can boost your confidence in taking risks.
 When economic indicators such as GDP growth and employment rates are strong, investors might feel more optimistic about investing in riskier assets.
+For example, during periods of low unemployment (below 4%), consumer confidence tends to rise, leading to increased investment in stocks.
+Conversely, during recessions, when job losses are high, investors often flock to safer investments like government bonds, decreasing their risk appetite.

 Real-World Examples

-To illustrate, let's consider two different scenarios:
+To illustrate, let's consider a few different scenarios:

 Common Mistakes and Considerations